cybear/modl/README.md

 ## If you have a device you'd like to share:

-1. Fork this repo
+1. Fork this repo's branch "gh-pages"
-2. Add your device to devices.jsonp
+2. Add your device to index.html
 3. Make a pull request!

 ...or if you don't know what all that means, mail us modl@1r.nu